HomeContactBlogAbout usLinks

 Grob Tutors at RAF Wyton

-The Grob Tutors in service at RAF Wyton are used by 57 R Squadron and Number 5 Air Experience Flight (AEF).
+The Grob Tutors in service at RAF Wyton are used by 57 R Squadron and No. 5 Air Experience Flight (AEF).
 The Tutor was introduced into RAF service in 1999 as a direct replacement for the Scottish Aviation Bulldog.
 The Tutor is also operated by the Royal Navy and the Egyptian Air Force (EAF).
-The Airspace around RAF Wyton is busy 7 days a week, weather permitting and except holidays.
+The airspace around RAF Wyton is busy seven days a week, weather permitting and except holidays.

 Police Helicopter G-CMBS